elsander/elsander.github.io/_posts/2015-08-04-SQLalchemy-part-1.md

 ---
 layout: post
-title: Creating and populating a database using Python and SQLalchemy, Part 1: Communicating with your database
+title: Creating and populating a database using Python and SQLalchemy.
+   Part 1: Communicating with your database

 ---